lgundry/forceboardmetrics-linux/README.md

 # ForceBoardMetrics

 **ForceBoardMetrics** is an open-source toolkit that transforms the Nintendo Wii Fit Balance Board into a low-cost force plate for collecting and analyzing human performance data.
-Designed for coaches, athletes, and sports scientists, it provides real-time force tracking, balance metrics, and jump take-off analysis — all on accessible, affordable hardware like the Raspberry Pi.
+Designed for coaches, athletes, and sports scientists, it provides real-time force tracking, balance metrics, and jump take-off analysis.

-> ⚠️ A more advanced custom force board is currently in development.
-The Wii Fit Board version serves as a low-cost, proof-of-concept platform to prototype the software, data structures, and training workflows.

 ---

-## 🧪 Features
+## Features

 - Real-time force sensor data from the Wii Fit Board
 - Total force and center of pressure (CoP) calculations
 - Jump take-off detection and force-time curve logging
-- Companion mobile app (Android/iOS) in development

 ---

-## 🏆 Use Cases

-- Balance training and postural control
-- Jump take-off force analysis (no landing required)
-- Athlete monitoring and development
+## Hardware Requirements

+- Wii Fit Balance Board (Bluetooth capable) or open-source bluetooth capable alternative (may require source code additions)

 ---

-## 📦 Hardware Requirements

-- Wii Fit Balance Board (Bluetooth capable).

----

-## 🔧 Status
+## Status

 Prototype board in development.
 Data collection and test utilities are available.
 Mobile app support in progress.

 ---

-## 🤝 Contributing
+## Contributing

-We're looking for collaborators!
-If you're a coach, athlete, developer, or biomechanist — we welcome your feedback and contributions.
+Collaborators are welcome!
+If you have any interest in building software for open-source hardware, I'd love the assistance.

 ---

-## 📄 License
+## License

 MIT — free for personal, academic, and commercial use.